adamprime/adamtervort/content/posts/obstacles-the-way.md

 draft = false
 url = "/obstacles-the-way"
 description = "Life throws all kinds of problems at us.
-We always have a choice how we will react." categories = ["stoicism"] # in quotes, comma separated tags = ["choices","Marcus Aurelius"] # in quotes, comma separated featured_image = "/images/obstacles.jpg" # ideal width is 1440 px
+We always have a choice how we will react." categories = [] # in quotes, comma separated tags = ["choices", "Marcus Aurelius", "stoicism"] # in quotes, comma separated image = "/images/obstacles.jpg" # ideal width is 1440 px thumbnail = "/images/obstacles.jpg" # ideal width is 1440 px credit = 'https://unsplash.com/photos/ZAmXj9CqG-4' # this is the link to the page the image came from
 +++

 It’s the nature of being human that we will have bad days.
 And sometimes bad weeks.
 Or bad months.
 Maybe even bad years.